Asymptotic behavior at infinity and existence of solutions to the Lagrangian mean curvature flow in $\mathbb R^{n+1}_-$

 \section{Abstract}

-This paper investigates the asymptotic behavior at infinity of ancient solutions to the Lagrangian mean curvature flow equation.
-Under conditions that admit Liouville type rigidity theorems, we prove that every classical solution converges exponentially to a quadratic polynomial of form $\tau t+\frac{1}{2}x'Ax+bx+c$ at infinity, with an explicitly derived convergence rate.
-Furthermore, we investigate Dirichlet type problems with prescribed asymptotic behavior, featuring two key innovations: applicability to all dimensions $n\geq 2$, and no requirement for the matrix $A$ to be positive definite or close to a scalar multiple of the identity matrix.
-These results establish the relationship among Liouville type rigidity, asymptotic analysis at infinity, and boundary value problems (including Dirichlet type and initial value type).
+This paper investigates the asymptotic behavior at infinity of ancient solutions to the Lagrangian mean curvature flow.
+Under conditions that admit Liouville type rigidity theorems, we prove that every classical solution converges at infinity to the sum of a quadratic polynomial in $x$ and a linear function in $t$, with an explicitly derived exponential rate of convergence.
+As a critical part of the proof framework of this paper, we establish the existence of a global viscosity solution with prescribed asymptotic behavior at infinity, featuring two key innovations: (i) applicability to all dimensions $n\geq 2$, and (ii) no requirement that the Hessian matrix of the prescribed quadratic term be positive definite or close to a scalar multiple of the identity matrix.
+These results establish the relationship between Liouville type rigidity, asymptotic analysis at infinity, and the existence of viscosity solutions.